onlinecity/gatewayapi-docs/docs/rest.rst

 Refund charged sms
 ------------------
 Charged smses that have successfully been captured are eligible for refunds.
 Sending charged smses requires special setup and permissions.
-You will not
+You will not immediately know if the refund is successful, this info will be send to your callback url, or will be visible through the sms log on your backend when updated.

 .. http:post:: /rest/refund
    :synopsis: Refund a successfully charged sms.